Read This First

 Prompt 2: Design an experiment to determine whether intelligence is causative of left-wing dispositions.

-The section turns on Objective, Hypothesis, and Methodology.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Objective, Hypothesis, and Methodology in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Objective distinct from Hypothesis.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Objective distinct from Hypothesis.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Intelligence & Political Leanings should be judged by how it handles error.
+The methodological question in Intelligence & Political Leanings is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Independent Variable